Tamás Mezősi Dr

 2011 I completed exam and got qualification as a trainer for Habilitation dogs.

-2017 I completed exam and got qualification as a trainer for Guide dogs for blind.
+2017 I completed exam and got qualification as a trainer for Guide dogs.

 (Mokka (Mocca) 2020, Geniusz (Genius) 2020, Kávé (Coffee) 2020, Körte (Pear) 2020, Ion 2019, Ikon (Icon) 2019, Dolly 2019, Indigó (Carbon) 2018, Bruno 2018, Dolly 2017, Gordon 2017, Gandhi 2017, Felhő (Cloud) 2016, Gesztenye (Chestnut) 2016, Gamma 2016, Fülöp (Philip) 2016, Fidzsi (Fiji) 2016, Bonca 2015, Bözsi (Beth) 2015, Fahéj (Cinnamon) 2015, Elvis 2014, Tex 2014, Maya 2014, Kira 2014, Cassie 2013, Vacak (Measly) 2013, Andy 2013, Mézi (Maisy) 2012, Dani (Dany) 2012, Jerry 2012, Frodó 2011, Mázli (Fluke) 2010)